lujianc89242/VR_Final_Project/README.md

 - Navigate to the folder where you downloaded the VR project
 - Select the folder and press OK
 - Wait for Unity to set up the project
+- Game should be started with "Menu" scene

 ## Input Needed:
 - Oculus Rift S headset